btnguyenPersonal/edit/README.md

     - fixed screen rendering being choppy
     - visual highlighting (not V or <c-v>)
     - cleaned cli inputs
+    - highlight and copy/paste
+    - on resize, reset window
 ## backlog
     - terminal instance inside editor
     - file explorer
     - change to using built in GUI stuff? might not bother with this one and do it myself
     - search and replace (file)
     - search in project
-    - undo/redo
     - syntax highlighting
     - multithread stuff
-    - on resize, reset window
     - split apart code into multiple files
-    - highlight and copy/paste
+    - after mouse scrolling so cursor isn't on screen, make sure next action resets the window // add to renderScreen

 ## journal
     def terminal only